 If you've ever experienced a hold being placed on your checking account, you know how frustrating it can be.
+Not sure what it means?
 Essentially, a hold is a temporary delay in making funds available in your account.

 If the check is particularly large, or if it is from out of state, then the bank is much more likely to place a hold on it.
-Oftentimes, the teller will call the bank that it is issued from to see if the funds are available.
+The teller will usually call the bank that the check is issued from to see if the funds are available.

 Why Do Banks Place Holds on Checks?

-Can I Do Anything to Stop a Hold From Being Placed?
+Can I Stop a Hold From Being Placed?